Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Methods

 \subsection{Supervised Training}

-We train all supervised models (with or without background augmentation) with a batch size of 4096 with a 5 epoch warmup period but otherwise following standard training protocol: models are trained for 90 epochs, with a step schedule (30, 60) and a decay factor of 0.1, using SGD with a base learning rate of 0.1 scaled linearly ($lr$=BatchSize/256$\times0.1$) and momentum of 0.9, and the standard augmentations RandomResizedCrops and RandomHorizontalFlips.
-Our supervised baseline for ResNet50 is slightly lower due to large batch training, but is directly comparable to other supervised experiments in our work due to identical training protocols.
+We largely follow the protocol from \citet{goyal_accurate_2018}, unless otherwise indicated.
+We train all supervised models (with or without background augmentation) with a batch size of 4096 with a 5 epoch linear warmup due to the large batchsize.
+Models are trained for 90 epochs, with a step schedule (30, 60, 80) and a decay factor of 0.1, using SGD with a base learning rate of 0.1 scaled linearly ($lr$=BatchSize/256$\times0.1$) and momentum of 0.9, and the standard augmentations \texttt{RandomResizedCrop} and \texttt{RandomHorizontalFlip}.
+We also exclude bias and batch normalization parameters from weight decay, which was set to $1\times10^{-4}$.
+The $\gamma$ in each residual block’s last BatchNorm layer is zero initialized.
+Our supervised baseline for ResNet-50 reaches the standard baseline \citep{goyal_accurate_2018} performance of $\sim$76.4\% Top-1 accuracy on ImageNet \citep{imnet1k}.